Gleayveon/Individual_Project/README.md

 #### Create setting.csv and setting_time.csv

-These two file are not compulsory, but we highly recomment to use them to store the system setting. setting_time.csv is a single column file, each line correspond to one setting change point.
-The time format is the same as yyyy-MMM-d HH:mm:ss.SSS. setting.csv stores the description of the system at that time, the height of setting.csv and setting_time.csv should be the same.
+These two file stores the setting discription of the network, and the time when the setting starts. setting_time.csv is a single column file, each line correspond to one setting change point.
+The time format is the same as yyyy-MMM-d HH:mm:ss.SSS. setting.csv stores the description of the system at that time, with the first line contains the discription of the settings, the height of setting.csv and setting_time.csv should have a difference of one, where the height of setting.csv is larger.

 ### Variables Description